aws-samples/aws-devopsguru-eks-test-harness/README.md

 ```

 ### Inspecting the cluster
-If you would like to inspect the content of deployed EKS cluster, start kubectl proxy via script in the root of repository
+If you would like to inspect the content of deployed EKS cluster, start kubectl proxy via the script in the root of the repository
 ```shell
 ./start_proxy.sh
 ```